 The Business Process Innovation Award 2019

-Share your success story and proven insights with the world by sending your case to the industry track of the International Business Process Management Conference and win the BPM 2019 Innovation Award.
-All submissions will be presented to and discussed with thought leaders in industry and academia at the 2019 Industry track of the BPM Conference in Vienna on 4-5 September 2019.
+Share your success story and proven insights with the world by sending your case to the industry forum of the International Business Process Management Conference and win the BPM 2019 Innovation Award.
+All submissions will be presented to and discussed with thought leaders in industry and academia at the 2019 Industry forum of the BPM Conference in Vienna on 4-5 September 2019.
 Submissions will be considered for publication in the international best practice publication on Business Process Innovation Cases published by Springer Nature in 2020.

-The track focusses on cutting edge real-world experiences in leveraging BPM for both improvement and innovation in all sectors.
+The forum focusses on cutting edge real-world experiences in leveraging BPM for both improvement and innovation in all sectors.
 We welcome contributions from various angles to BPM, including technology, methods, governance, strategic alignment, people and culture.
 Each team of authors must include at least one representative from the organisation that serves as the BPM case.
 Typical case studies of service providers and BPM vendors are not desired.
 In fact, a good case study will have an honest and detailed reflection on lessons learnt and critical reflections.
 Examples of questions we would like to jointly find answers to include:

 - How to utilize new technologies for process innovation?

 - How to scope and size a BPM initiative?

 - How to deliver strategic value through BPM?

 - How to build a process-oriented organization?

 - How to leverage BPM within large, global initiatives?